DatabaseGroup9/PGParser/README.md

 to fetch the finished CSVs from the server, scp root@178.62.239.18:~/tmp/other/PGParser_proper/PGParser/data/data*.zip .
 Usually however, formatting is done on the PGParser droplet, with the files in ./formatdata

-This results in duplicate cities and authors, which will have to be cleaned up later in the process.

 #### The parser script

 [PGParser.py](https://github.com/DatabaseGroup9/PGParser/blob/master/PGParser.py) is the script that extracts the booktiltes, authors, cities and number of cities mentions in a book.

+It iterates over the zipfiles fetched from book_downloader droplet, and looks for metadata for each one in the RDF files downloaded from Project Gutenberg's website.
+This data is all created as objects (PGAuthor, PGWrote, PGBook, PGMentioned and PGCity) and inserted into various collections, before being exported to the five different CSV files.

-We have used the strategy to identify Capitalized text and running them through the python library Geotext to deterind if it's a city or not.
-This saves some time over running the entire corpus through geotext
+We have used the strategy to identify Capitalized text and running them through the python library Geotext to determine if it's a city or not.
+This saves some time over running the entire corpus through geotext.

 ## Instructions for old version: